albacanete/CCBDA-Project/research/tutorial/README.md

 4. Security group attached to the ELB.
 5. Public IP address that will let us connect to the EC2.

 The following code is the specification of the EC2 instance, its Security Group, public IP address, Availability Zone and Image ID (ubuntu-18).
-The code will also install the python package in the EC2 instance by the linux commands.
+The code will also install the apache web server in the EC2 instance by the linux commands.
 This is possible by specifying the linux commands to execute in the `UserData` parameter, is necessary to put also the following parameters `Fn::Base64: !Sub |` before the commands.
 Is important to highlight that th

 Finally, the link between resources is made with the `!Ref` tag or `Ref: reference`.